 Most Canvas courses have been accessible only to students who are officially enrolled.
-However if students can’t get to or fit into a lecture hall or seminar room (due to Covid, etc.), and they can’t enroll because they have reached their 20 unit limit on courses, the Stanford Canvas team developed an option for instructors to make their courses “open” to Stanford students during the shopping period.
+However if students can’t get to or fit into a lecture hall or seminar room, and they can’t enroll because they have reached their 20 unit limit on courses, instructors can make their courses “open” to Stanford students during the shopping period.
 Open courses will be linked from syllabus.stanford.edu.
 This is especially useful if the course is posting lecture videos or Zoom meetings and doesn’t require submissions for the first few days.

 How can instructors make courses visible to all of Stanford?